Ethan-CS/ResearchNotes/2022/06/202206081650 Thesis Statement Rewriting.md

 - Agency in (simulation-based and formal) models of disease
 	- How do we believe this 'improves' these models?
 	- Any trade-offs, e.g. complexity?
+	- Conclusions about defence strategies
 - Formal modelling (dynamical approach)
+	- Feasibility:
 		- Vanilla: feasible for (such and such) graphs
 		- Cut-vertex sets: feasible for (some more) graphs
 		- Path/tree decomposition: feasible for (yet more) graphs
-	- Complexity trade-offs from using these decompositions?
+	- Complexity trade-offs from using decompositions?
 Still worth it?
 	- Why bother with this approach in the first place?